 - realize that they are responsible for keeping the noise on the bus to a reasonable level to ensure that the driver is able to concentrate on transporting them safely.

-If as student has a problem
+If a student has a problem

 - the student can decide to ignore the situation or tell the person how they feel,

-- the student can tell the bus driver, when it is safe, and
+- the student can tell the bus driver when it is safe, and

-- if the problem continues, the student can tell the principal.
+- if the problem continues, the student can tell the Principal.